Negative refraction and tiling billiards: The Trihexagonal Tiling

 The word ``trajectories'' is plural in Theorem \ref{dense} because we expect that a similar analysis on other families of drift-periodic trajectories would yield the same result; however, the required calculations are onerous and we have not undertaken them.

 Figure \ref{driftconverge} shows two examples of the family of trajectories in Proposition \ref{turning_drift}; one can extrapolate what the limiting trajectory would look like.
-For some hexagons in the tiling, this limiting trajectory fills one part densely and does not visit another part of the hexagon at all.
+For some hexagons in the tiling, this limiting trajectory fills one part with arbitrarily close segments but does not visit another part of the hexagon at all.
 This is analogous to a billiard table in which a trajectory fills some region of the table densely and does not visit another part of the table at all, see \cite{mcmullen}.

+\begin{conjecture} There are trajectories that are dense in a region of the trihexagonal tiling. \end{conjecture}

+The periodic trajectories are perhaps the most aesthetically pleasing, and the rationality constraints of our computer program encourage us to explore periodic and drift-periodic trajectories.
+Still, we believe that the type of drift-periodic families discussed here are not the only escaping trajectories on this tiling: